hantsy/spring-security-auth0-sample/docs/api.md

 }
 ```

 In an integration test, you can use the same access token generated from the *Test application* to interact with the *Backend API*.
+Adding the token into the HTTP header to access the APIs, the following testing codes are written with Rest Assured.

 ```java
 @SpringBootTest(webEnvironment = RANDOM_PORT)